-Started fifteen years ago, Cultural Sundays have become one of the most large and successful events in Utrecht, attracting up to 60,000 visitors.
+Started in 2001, Cultural Sundays have become one of the most large and successful events in Utrecht, attracting up to 60.000 visitors.
 On each Cultural Sunday, lasting usually one day, a number of art disciplines, including theatre, opera, music, dance, film, literature, visual arts, street culture and storytelling come together to present different sides of a central theme.
 The events are located throughout the city at different times, and are mostly free of charge.
-Last year's events included theatrical and musical performances in and around shops, pubs and restaurants, cycling through the new city hall, the stories of the second world war told via street theatre performances and a labyrinth made of carton boxes.
 Stuck for something to do on a Sunday?
 Come and join us.
 Each Sunday has a language no problem

 program which includes exhibitions, music and dance performances.

 In 2018 there will be five Cultural Sundays: January 14, April 22, June 3, September 15 & 16, November 4.

 The traditional start to the cultural calendar in Utrecht feels like a dip in a nice hot bath.
 For the 14th time, you can immerse yourself in a mix of previews, lectures, presentations, workshops, exhibitions and performances.
 Become inspired by the sheer diversity of the activities on offer and take a closer look at the locations, makers and organisations.
 This year's focus is on young talented artists from Utrecht.
 Come and find out exactly what’s going on and when.